 The virtual handshake between trading partners adds a new dimension to our assurance.
-By using the Fairtrace information we're starting to develop extra assurance mechanisms, most recently with a new automated compliance alerts functionality and a dedicated channel for raising allegations.
+By using the Fairtrace information we're starting to develop extra assurance mechanisms, most recently with a new automated alert functionality and a dedicated channel for raising allegations.

-The automated compliance alerts system, launched in May 2020, identifies potential non-compliances based on the data reported in Fairtrace.
+The automated alert system, launched in May 2020, identifies potential non-compliances based on the data reported in Fairtrace.
 This enables us to continuously monitor the compliance of transactions almost in real time – in my view a great boost to our assurance approach.
 The alerts focus on critical issues requiring immediate attention, such as transactions missing a valid Fairtrade product certificate etc.